Travis Smyth

-Travis Smyth (born 29 December 1994) is an Australian professional golfer.
-He won the 2017 Northern Territory PGA Championship.
+Travis Smyth (born 29 December 1994) is an Australian professional golfer who plays on the Asian Tour.
+He won the 2017 Northern Territory PGA Championship and the 2022 Yeangder TPC, as well as recording a runner-up finish at the 2022 International Series England.
+He played in the first three LIV Golf events in 2022, having gained access through the Asian Tour qualification process.

-Career
+Early life and amateur career

-Smyth enjoyed a strong amateur career representing Australia on several occasions.
-He won the 2015 Riversdale Cup and was runner-up at the 2016 Australian Amateur.
+Smyth grew up in Shellharbour, New South Wales, a small beach town about an hour and a half south of Sydney.
+He didn’t start to play golf until the age of 12, but he enjoyed a strong amateur career representing Australia on several occasions, and quickly rose through the amateur ranks.
+He won the 2015 Riversdale Cup and was runner-up at the 2016 Australian Amateur, and rose to 11th in the World Amateur Golf Ranking in 2017.

 Still an amateur, Smyth was runner-up at the 2016 Western Australian Open two strokes behind Curtis Luck, and won his first professional event during the 2017 PGA Tour of Australasia season, the Northern Territory PGA Championship.

+Smyth was in contention at the 2017 U.S. Amateur at Bel-Air Country Club in Los Angeles.
+He beat Will Zalatoris in the round of 16 to advance to the final eight, but lost 1 down in the quarterfinal to eventual champion Doc Redman.

+Professional career

 Smyth turned professional in late 2017 and joined the Asian Tour after tying for 3rd at the 2018 Asian Tour Qualifying School.
-He finishing in the top-50 on the Order of Merit in 2018 and 2019.
+He finished in the top-50 on the Order of Merit in 2018 and 2019.

 On the PGA Tour of Australasia, Smyth lost a playoff at the 2019 New South Wales Open and tied for 3rd at the 2020 ISPS Handa Vic Open, a European Tour co-sanctioned event.